dart-lang/site-www/src/_guides/language/sound-dart.md

 ## Substituting types

+When you override a method, you are replacing something of one type (the old method) with something of a new type (the new method).
-When can you replace a type with a subtype or a supertype?
+Similarly, when you pass an argument to a function, you are replacing something which has one type (a parameter with a declared type) with something that has another type (the actual argument).
+When can you replace something which has one type with something that has a subtype or a supertype?

 When substituting types, it helps to think in terms of _producers_ and _consumers_.
 A consumer absorbs a type and a producer generates a type.